 There is ample scope to increase the yield or to reduce the production cost by utilizing crop residues and agricultural byproducts.

-Low-cost technologies like enrichment of straw, urea molasses mineral block can be employed to enrich low-quality fodder into high-quality, nutritious fodder.
+Low-cost technologies like the enrichment of straw urea molasses mineral block can be employed to enrich low-quality fodder into high-quality, nutritious fodder.

-This helps in increasing the nitrogen content of the feed, which in turn is consumed by the ruminal microbes and is converted into digestible protein, which can be absorbed by the animals and help in improving milk production.
+This helps increase the nitrogen content of the feed, which in turn is consumed by the ruminal microbes and is converted into digestible protein, which can be absorbed by the animals and help improve milk production.

-This method uses green fodder chopped into small bits, mineral mixture, whey, urea, jaggery, common salt.
-This is done in silage or tower-procedure for which can also be found on YouTube.
+This method uses green fodder chopped into small bits, a mineral mixture, whey, urea, jaggery, and common salt.
+This is done in silage or tower procedure, which can also be found on YouTube.

-This process makes use of the whole plant, so wastage is limited and animals also get highly nutritious feed, which in turn boosts production.
+This process uses the whole plant, so wastage is limited, and animals also get highly nutritious feed, which boosts production.